Improving food inspection through a virtual school

 In recent years, the ministries of agriculture of the region have been assigned new responsibilities in the area of food safety, to improve public health and competitiveness and facilitate trade, for which strategic modernization is required.

-It is envisioned that the creation of a cadre of food inspectors, trained in modern inspection techniques and having an attitude leading to proactive participation in the improvement of food safety in the region, will contribute not only to eliminate or minimize incidents resulting in obstacles to trade, and to overcome the distrust of each country in the food inspection system of its regional partners, but also to continuous modernization and improvement of food safety regulations.
+It was envisioned that the creation of a cadre of food inspectors, trained in modern inspection techniques and having an attitude leading to proactive participation in the improvement of food safety in the region, would contribute not only to eliminate or minimize incidents resulting in obstacles to trade, and to overcome the distrust of each country in the food inspection system of its regional partners, but also to continuous modernization and improvement of food safety regulations.
 Harmonized food inspection procedures across the region will make it easier to advance towards a customs union and positively impact the health of consumers.

 Institutional framework of a regional virtual food inspection school

-The International Advisory Group in charge of curriculum and class material development formed during the pre-project stage will be confirmed and expanded.
-This group, composed of representatives from universities in Europe (Universidad Politécnica de Valencia, Spain), North America (University of Nebraska-Lincoln - UNL, USA; Universidad Nacional Autónoma de México - UNAM), Central America (Universidad de Costa Rica), as well as food safety institutions, such as the Agencia Santafesina de Seguridad Alimentaria (ASSAL) from Argentina, during the pre-project phase, will be expanded to include representatives of the Food and Agriculture Organization of the United Nations - FAO, the Pan American Health Organization - PAHO, and the International Regional Organization on Agricultural Health - OIRSA).
+The International Advisory Group in charge of curriculum and class material development formed during the pre-project stage was confirmed and expanded.
+This group, composed of representatives from universities in Europe (Universidad Politécnica de Valencia, Spain), North America (University of Nebraska-Lincoln - UNL, USA; Universidad Nacional Autónoma de México - UNAM), Central America (Universidad de Costa Rica), as well as food safety institutions, such as the Agencia Santafesina de Seguridad Alimentaria (ASSAL) from Argentina, during the pre-project phase, was expanded to include representatives of the Food and Agriculture Organization of the United Nations - FAO, the Pan American Health Organization - PAHO, and the International Regional Organization on Agricultural Health - OIRSA).

-To create a virtual course for food safety inspectors
+A virtual course for food safety inspectors

-One of the most important goals is to have a virtual training course for food inspectors and a similar course for food safety auditors consistent with modern food inspection and food safety assessment techniques and responding to the national, regional and international needs of the region.
+One of the most important goals was to have a virtual training course for food inspectors and a similar course for food safety auditors consistent with modern food inspection and food safety assessment techniques and responding to the national, regional and international needs of the region.